 Can I see the information the College holds on me?

 You have the right to ask for a copy of the information we hold about you, to have any inaccuracies in your information corrected, or details deleted.
-To submit a request, please contact the Data Protection team on firstname.lastname@example.org or by writing to: Data Protection team, Royal College of Obstetricians and Gynaecologists, 27 Sussex Place, Regent’s Park, London, NW1 4RG, UK.
+This is known as a "Subject Access Request" (SAR).